Certainty’s good in IT. In health, it’s critical

-Every organisation wants their information system delivering the right outcome, but in health that can literally be a matter of life and death.
+Of course every organisation wants their information system delivering the right outcome.
+However in healthcare it takes on a whole new meaning - it can literally be a matter of life and death.

 IT in health is different.
-Through specific engagements in the sector across private providers, district health boards and shared service agencies, Qual IT has seen four signs that tend to be associated with a ‘healthy’ approach to IT testing in the sector.
+Through specific engagements across sector across private providers, district health boards and shared service agencies, Qual IT has seen four signs that tend to be associated with a ‘healthy’ approach to IT testing in this sector.

 The four signs of a healthy testing regime